m-arrieta-r/backend-skeleton/README.md

 ## Motivation
 Many existing folder conventions rely on traditional layered structures (package by layer), sometimes mistakenly labeled as "hexagonal" or "clean architecture."
 However, these architectures don't inherently dictate a horizontal (layered) approach.

-The most effective way to highlight functionality is by organizing folders around application cases.

 Let's move away from big service files and horizontal folder structures!

 ## Notable Quotes